tinkerbell/proposals/proposals/0002/README.md

 * boot `v1.23.0` should work.
 * boot `v2.0.0` is not guaranteed to work

+#### Documentation

+The documentation should be versioned and it should follow the same release cadence as Tinkerbell.
+The documentation website should offer the means to browse older versions of the documentation.
+Likewise, users of the Git project should be able to switch to the version of the documentation matching a tink release to find suitable documentation.

 ### Continuous Delivery

 All subprojects should have a continuous delivery pipeline in place capable of